SC-Tech-Program/FAQs/AD-AE-Appendices_Authors.md

 ## <a name="impact"></a>Impact of AD and AE Appendices

-**Q. Does the artifact description appendix really impact scientific reproducibility?**
+**Q7.
+What's the impact of an Artifact Description appendix on scientific reproducibility?**

-A. The AD appendix is simply a description of the computing environment used to produce the results presented.
-By itself, this appendix does not directly improve scientific reproducibility.
-However, if this artifact is done well, it can be used by scientists (including the authors at a later date) to more easily replicate and build upon these results.
-Therefore, the AD appendix can reduce barriers and costs of replicating published results.
-It is an important first step toward full scientific reproducibility.
+A7.
+Reproducibility depends on, as a first step, sharing the provenance of results with transparency, and the AD appendix is an instrument of documentation and transparency.
+A good AD appendix helps researchers document their results, and helps other researchers build from them.

 **Q. Does the artifact evaluation appendix really impact scientific reproducibility?**